l-with/terraform-provider-ldap/docs/data-sources/entry.md

 ### Read-Only

-- `data_json` (String, Sensitive) JSON-encoded string that that is read as the attributes of the entry
+- `data_json` (String) JSON-encoded string that that is read as the attributes of the entry
 - `id` (String) The DN of the LDAP entry